Hamiltonian and Lagrangian BRST quantization in Riemann Manifold: Examples of Dimensional Embedding in

 $(P_\lambda)^{(4)}$ will vanish and the value of $u$ will be determined from it.
 All the constraints can be written as,

 Now, the Poisson brackets between the constraints have following values,

 Thus the matrix $\Delta_{ab}$ between the constraints has the form

-As all the constraints of the theory (\ref{cnopt}) are second class, we will introduce four possible fields $\eta^1, \eta^2, \eta^3, \eta^4$ corresponding to each constraint.
-Relation between these fields will give us possible solution of the eqn(\ref{exton}).
-Relation between these fields will depend provide us possible value of $\omega^{\alpha\beta}$.
-Our choice of Poisson Bracket between the fields $\eta^1, \eta^2, \eta^3, \eta^4$ are
+As all the constraints of the theory (\ref{cnopt}) are second class, we will follow the method of section IV and introduce four possible fields $\vartheta^1, \vartheta^2, \vartheta^3, \vartheta^4$ corresponding to each constraint.
+Relation between these fields will provide us possible value of $\omega^{ab}$.
+Our choice of Poisson bracket between the fields will be same as one taken for the general case.
+Hence the matrix $\omega^{ab}$ will have the form of eqn(\ref{omgab1}).